 After a day of hiking, visit Grente Alm, the alpine hut along the trail, where you can curl up in front of a fire and hearty food comes straight from the oven.

 Celebrate New Year’s Eve in Venice

 Celebrating New Year’s in Venice is one of the best things to do in Italy in winter – and often overlooked for the larger cities of Florence or Rome.
 Start the celebration with dinner on the water – a dinner cruise is a great way to see the sights of the city while tasting traditional apertivo.
 In the heart of the city, at Piazza San Marco, the annual “Love” festival takes place.
 Whether you’re traveling with friends, family, or a romantic partner, it’s a great reminder to spread a little more love in the new year.
-WIth live music and performers and Bellinis to spare – enjoy the loving atmosphere and happiness.
-Around midnight, head to the waters’ edge for the fireworks display over the water.
+With live music and performers and Bellinis to spare – enjoy the loving atmosphere and happiness.
+Around midnight, head to the water’s edge for the fireworks displays over the water.